onecrayon/WebOS.sugar/README.markdown

 app in the first device it finds.
 This is probably the action you will use the most, because it gives you very quick access to your most recent changes.
-Note that you _do not_ need to manually quit the app before running this action; the Emulator is smart enough to quit the app before installing and relaunching it.
+Note that you _do not_ need to manually quit the app before running this action; both Emulator and device are smart enough to quit the app before installing and relaunching it.

-**Run App** simply runs the app, but does it with the -i argument so that you can use the Inspector.
+**Run App** simply runs the app.
 You probably won't need this much, since usually you'll have made changes you want to see.

 **Close App** and **Delete App** do what they claim they will.